 Listen to “Love” here:

-Judy was in the middle of filming The Harvey Girls at MGM, and earlier that morning she called in sick to the studio, per the assistant director’s notes: “Miss Garland called at 3:20 this morning to say that she was not feeling well and could not come to work today.
+Judy was in the middle of filming The Harvey Girls at MGM, and earlier this morning she called in sick to the studio, per the assistant director’s notes: “Miss Garland called at 3:20 this morning to say that she was not feeling well and could not come to work today.
 We will try to shoot whatever we can without her.”
 Perhaps she was saving her energy for that Decca session later in the evening.

 Label photos from The Rick Smith Collection.
 Left, the original Decca single.
 Right, the version from the album compilation “The Judy Garland Souvenir Album.”

 January 26, 1948: Judy and Fred Astaire pre-recorded the title song for Easter Parade.
 Judy arrived at 2:30 p.m., the session was completed and both were dismissed at 4:45 p.m.
 This was the final recording session for Judy for the film.
 The Daily Music Report above for this date doesn’t list Judy and Fred but it’s the only one for this date’s recording session which is the session of record for Judy and Fred recording the song with the official title as “Easter Parade Finale.”

 Listen to “Easter Parade” here:

 FUN FACT: Most people assume that the finale was filmed on MGM’s famous “Fifth Avenue” street in the “New York Streets” section of Lot 2.
 It was actually filmed on Lot 3.
 For the final shot of the title number that ends the film, MGM went to great lengths to re-create the famous Easter Parade from the early 1900s.
 The studio built a special set on the end of “Drumhead Road” on Lot 3 that was over 10 feet high and recreated the right section of the well-known vintage photo seen on the left in the triptych shown here, with extras and vintage cars and horse-drawn buggies.

 January 26, 1954: A Star Is Born ads and review.